hkauhanen/littlesquares/README.md

 ## How to cite

 All code in this repository is provided as free software under the [GNU GPL-3.0 license](LICENSE).
-If you use/adapt it, please provide a link to the repository and cite the paper:
+If you find it useful, please provide a link to the repository (<https://github.com/hkauhanen/littlesquares/>) and cite the paper:

 > Kauhanen, Henri, Deepthi Gopal, Tobias Galla & Ricardo Bermúdez-Otero (2018) "Geospatial distributions reflect rates of evolution of features of language". <https://arxiv.org/abs/1801.09637>